tronprotocol/tips/README.md

 - **Final (non-Core)**: A TIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.

 - **Final (Core)**: A TIP that the Core Devs have decided to implement and release in a future version or has already been released.

+- **Active**: If the TIPs are never meant to be completed, the TIPs may also have a status of “Active” .

+- **Abandoned**: This TIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.

+- **Rejected**: A TIP that is fundamentally broken or a Core TIP that was rejected by the Core Devs and will not be implemented.
+An TIP cannot move on from this state.

+- **Superseded**: A TIP which was previously Final but is no longer considered state-of-the-art.
+Another TIP will be in Final status and reference the Superseded TIP.
+An TIP cannot move on from this state.

 <h2>TIP Types</h2>